TexasInstruments/edgeai-tensorlab/README.md

 <h2> Quantization and ONNX Export </h2>

-We support quantization of the networks mentioned in the model zoo.
+We support quantization of the image classification networks mentioned in the model zoo.
 Here, we describe the scripts and the arguments necessary to invoke quantization.

-Quantization currently does not support distributed training currently.
+Quantization does not support distributed training currently, however we plan to add it in future releases.

 <h3> Image Classification </h3>